luapower/luapower-all/bundle.md

-projects, but because a bundled executable will always load the dynamic version of a bundled library if one is found in the directory of the exe, this behavior complies with the requirement of LGPL to provide a way for the end-user to use the app with a different version of the LGPL library.
+projects, but because a bundled executable will always load the dynamic version of a bundled library if one is found in the directory of the exe, this behavior complies with the requirement of LGPL to provide a way for the end-user to use the app with a different version of the LGPL library without requiring you to ship the dynamic version of the library along with the executable.